auryan898/Virtual-Browser-Gamepads/README.md

 ## Final Steps for Implementation

-0. Change entire setup to event based instead of polling based
+0. Change entire setup to event based instead of polling based (Client-side DONE, Host unfinished) 50%

-1. Create Host PC UI for choosing assignable players at the minimum
+1. Create Host PC UI for choosing assignable players at the minimum (Bare minimum DONE)

-2. Remove hardcoded value of 'ryan' from everything, and make it dynamic.
-Use a short 6-code UID
+2. Remove hardcoded value of 'ryan' from everything, and make it dynamic (DONE).
+Use a short 6-code UID (UNDONE)

-3. Host Broker server on heroku, and also put up the client gamepad somewhere
+3. --> Host Broker server on heroku, and also put up the client gamepad somewhere

-4. Finish client gamepad UI and organization.
+4. --> Finish client gamepad UI and organization.
 Add name selector button, and possibly just a settings button

-5. (optional) Optimize client remote gamepad update loop (probably modulo something)
+5. (optional) Optimize client remote gamepad update loop (probably modulo something) (Mostly Done)

-6. (optional) Add more than just the vjoy controller
+6. (optional) Add more than just the vjoy controller (Should use SDL2, for cross-platform as well)

 7. (optional) Password protected gamepad and host access